 - Autumn (1597), painting, Niccolò Frangipane (1555–1600).
 Udine: Civici Musei e Gallerie di Storia e Arte.
 Ref.
 Frings (1993: 150–152, fig 11, b&w).
 A shepherd sleeping outdoors – possibly Bacchus himself – has a recorder leaning against his left arm.
 The lower part of the instrument is hidden behind the drinking bowl, but the window/labium and four finger holes are clearly visible.
 Opposite the shepherd, his grinning companion wearing a leafy crown holds a ? melon in one hand and a drinking bowl in the other.
 Before the two are fruits of all kinds and a pitcher.
 This is Frangipane’s last dated work.

-- La véritable manière d’apprendre à jouer en perfection du hautbois, de la flûte et du flageolet, avec les principes de la musique pour la voix et pour toutes sortes d’instrumens [The true way to learn to play with perfection the oboe, recorder, and flageolet, with the principles of music for the voice and all kinds of instruments], Sons naturels pur toute l’etendue de la flutte [Table of fingerings for the recorder] (1700), Jean-Pierre Freillon-Poncein (fl. ca 1700) Published by Jacques Collombat, Paris.
+- La véritable manière d’apprendre à jouer en perfection du hautbois, de la flûte et du flageolet, avec les principes de la musique pour la voix et pour toutes sortes d’instrumens [The true way to learn to play with perfection the oboe, recorder, and flageolet, with the principles of music for the voice and all kinds of instruments], Sons naturels pur toute l’etendue de la flutte [Table of fingerings for the recorder] (1700), Jean-Pierre Freillon-Poncein (1665–1720) Published by Jacques Collombat, Paris.
 Ref.
 Minkoff Reprint, Geneva (1972); Möhlmeier & Thouvenot (2002).
-One of three pages with stylised representation of a 3-piece baroque recorder indicate fingerings for the alto recorder.
+One of three pages with stylised representation of a three-piece baroque recorder indicate fingerings for the alto recorder.

 Giovanni Girolamo Frezza (1659–1741) – see Sisto Badalocchio

-Swiss painter and draughtsman; the most important painter of religious art in early Renaissance Switzerland, he was a product of the late 15th-century school of the so-called Bernese Carnation Masters; known for his sly humour; born Freiburg (1460-1462), died Berne (after 1518).
+Swiss painter and draughtsman; the most important painter of religious art in early Renaissance Switzerland, he was a product of the late 15th-century school of the so-called Bernese Carnation Masters; known for his sly humour; born Freiburg (1460–1462), died Berne (p.
+1518).